Anna P. Baker

-Anna P. Baker (12 June 1928 – 28 February 1985) was a Canadian visual artist.
+Anna Patricia Ethel Valentine Baker (12 June 1928 – 28 February 1985) known as Anna P. Baker was a Canadian visual artist.

 Career

 Born in London, Ontario, Canada, she was adopted by Alfred Burrows Baker and Mabel Roberta Pearl Baker.
 She entered the University of Western Ontario where she was elected to the Art Students League, A.I.C., and Delta Phi Delta, and graduated in 1950.
 She received a BFA and a MFA from the Art Institute of Chicago in 1954, and went on to teach art at Hathaway Brown School in Shaker Heights, Ohio, for three years.

 She exhibited frequently in her home town of London, Ontario, and for many years at the 57th Street Art Fair in Chicago, and in many cities from Los Angeles to New York.
 In 1956 she won the top painting award in the Chicago Art Institute's 59th Chicago and Vicinity art annual for High Frequency Ping.

 Baker remained a Canadian citizen but for the last 29 years of her life, she lived in the village of Barton, Vermont, where she opted to bow out of the world of dealers and galleries so she could work in her own way on her own terms.
 On 28 February 1985, Anna died in Kingston, Ontario, from cancer.